What Is a Spot Loan and How Does It Work?

 Require no upfront payment before funds are disbursed

-May have high interest rates, but they're disclosed upfront
+May have high interest rates disclosed upfront

-Red Flags for Spot Loan Scams:
+Red Flags for Spot Loan Scams

 Guaranteed approval, no questions asked